 To implement operational intelligence, you first need to identify the data sources that you want to monitor.
 These sources can include various components, such as distributed file systems, NoSQL databases, SQL data warehouses, analytics engines, query optimizers, resource managers, event streaming platforms, and data flow platforms.

-Operational intelligence works by monitoring the data flowing through complex pipelines and collecting performance information about individual and interconnected components at the infrastructure, data, and application layers based on user-defined metrics.
+Data Observability helps to ensure operational intelligence.
+It works by monitoring the data flowing through complex pipelines and collecting performance information about individual and interconnected components at the infrastructure, data, and application layers based on user-defined metrics.

 By using operational intelligence, you can achieve the following benefits: